My Dog is Hiding and Acting Strange

 My dog is acting strange

-To understand why your dog is acting strange we need to define what is strange.
+To understand why your dog is acting strange we need to define what is ‘strange’.
 Firstly, it is relative.
 If you think your dog is acting weird, it is because they are deviating from their normal healthy behavior.
 As we stipulate above, you need to know what is normal behavior for your dog before you can tell if anything has changed.
+For example, dogs may develop compulsive behaviors which they did not do beforehand.

 A dog's behavior is informed by various factors.
 Genetic predispositions, whether passed down from specific family lineages or due to certain breed characteristics, can influence how they act.
-Their experiences early on in life are also fundamental.
-Their socialization period is particularly important.
-If they have not been socialized sufficiently, behavior problems are likely.
+Their experiences early in life are also fundamental.
+The socialization period of puppies is particularly important.
+If they have not been socialized sufficiently, behavioral problems are likely.

 Acting strange is also a vague signifier.
 We need to look at it more specifically as a symptom of a larger physical or behavioral problem.
 Apart from hiding away, we need to ask in what way are they behaving strangely?
 Is their gait affected?
 Are they vomiting?
 Are they making odd vocalizations?
 By looking at the entire symptomology of the dog we can get a better idea of why they may be hiding and acting weird.